anpho26/STATS607_Project04/README.md

 ## Bayesian extension

-Instead of using a single MLE mixing measure:
+Instead of using a single MLE mixing measure, one can:

-- Fit a Bayesian mixture model with large $ k $
+- fit a Bayesian mixture model with a large number of components,
-- Sample posterior mixing measures
+- sample posterior mixing measures,
-- Apply the dendrogram algorithm to posterior draws
+- apply the dendrogram algorithm to posterior draws, and
-- Obtain:
-  - distribution over selected $ k $,
+- obtain a distribution over selected $ k $ and over hierarchical structures.

-  - posterior uncertainty over hierarchies.
+A full Bayesian implementation is left as future work; this project focuses primarily on the frequentist (MLE-based) setting but is designed so that posterior mixing measures could be plugged in with minimal changes.

 ---